 - Diversity, non-discrimination and fairness – we need to understand the limitations of data and be aware of possibilities for bias and discrimination.

-- Privacy and security – we need to foster trust in data practices, do the right thing with data and not just what is legally permitted.
-We also need to ensure that the data is kept secure and resilient to attacks.
+- Privacy and security – we need to foster trust in data practices, and do the right thing with data and not just what is legally permitted.
+We also need to try to ensure data is kept secure and resilient to attacks.

 - Accountability – we need to be accountable for our actions and be able to stand by our actions.

-- Technical robustness – we are committed to the protection of the data, including quality, integrity and access to data.
+- Technical robustness – we are committed to the protection of data, including quality, integrity and access.